mlund/faunus/docs/_docs/install.md

 conda upgrade faunus
 ~~~

-For the adventurous, the latest development version is available with `conda install -c teokem faunus`.
+For the adventurous, sporadically updated development versions can be installed with `conda install -c teokem faunus`.

 Starting from version 2.1, we adhere to [semantic versioning](https://semver.org).